Working as a Contractor in Germany for a US Company

 Misclassification risk – Employee vs. Contractor

 The company has to avoid treating you like an employee, or you could be subject to misclassification as a contractor.
 Employee relationships are characterized by control over work schedule and methods, offering benefits or paying a fixed salary.
 In the event of misclassification, the US company would be subject to unpaid social contributions and penalties.
-Those would have to be paid to continue working with you as an employer, as well as setting up a German payroll.
+Those would be paid to continue working with you as an employer, as well as setting up a German payroll.

 In the initial inquiry, the German who reached out to us said they would be paid a fixed salary and granted stock options, both of which are red flags for misclassification.
 An umbrella company would help minimize that, or another employment solution.